Why It Matters:

 Industry-recognized credentials (IRCs) offer learners a competitive advantage in both postsecondary education and the labor market, and are a powerful tool for social mobility.
 These certifications demonstrate mastery of technical skills and signal to employers that a learner is ready to make a significant contribution from day one.
 When embedded into high school pathways, credentials can reduce the time and cost of future training, allowing learners to access higher-wage jobs earlier in life.

 Yet not all credentials carry the same value.
-There are currently more than 967,000 unique credentials in the United States alone, and the total annual expenditure across institutions, employers, governments, and the military exceeds $1.9 trillion.
-In this crowded ecosystem, only those credentials aligned with high-demand fields and employer needs deliver meaningful outcomes.
+There are currently more than 1.8 million unique credentials offered by more than 134,000 providers in the United States alone, and the total annual expenditure across institutions, employers, governments, and the military exceeds $2.34 trillion (via Credential Engine, 2025).
+In this overcrowded ecosystem, only those credentials aligned with high-demand fields and employer needs deliver meaningful outcomes.
 In fact, some credential fields with lower college enrollment rates produce stronger workforce outcomes, making them critical equity levers for learners who may not follow traditional four-year college pathways.

 Industry-recognized credentials (IRCs) give learners an advantage as they step into their futures, providing them with evidence of skills that hold value in both college and the workforce.
 When districts prioritize high-quality, high-value credentials and remove barriers to access, they ensure learners graduate not only with diplomas but also with credentials that open doors into a hopeful future.
 With all four pillars in place, College and Career Advising and Navigation, Dual Enrollment, Work-Based Learning, and Industry-Recognized Credentials, Future Ready Pathways create coherent, learner-centered systems that expand opportunity, close equity gaps, and prepare each learner with known, actionable steps for success, regardless of the path forward they choose.